 - Reviewing Vizient’s comprehensive resource compendium on opioid stewardship.
 It gives leading and best practices to reinforce solid opioid stewardship and includes the resources we have gained through our Vizient Portfolio Stewardship Campaign.

 - Joining forces with colleagues and peers across the country in an improvement collaborative to improve opioid stewardship, while also helping patients get the pain relief they need without developing a crippling addiction.

 About the author.
-As senior vice president, performance improvement networks and advisory services, Julie is responsible for Vizient’s suite of performance improvement platforms, comprehensive databases, informatics, analytics, quality research and nursing leadership.
-She also provides direction for the Quality and Accountability Study, which is the basis for Vizient’s nationally recognized Bernard A. Birnbaum, MD, Quality Leadership Award, presented to the top-performing academic medical centers each year.
-Cerese’s substantial knowledge of clinical quality improvement was supplemented by her service as director of quality and infection control at Chicago’s Northwestern Memorial Hospital.
+In her role as group senior vice president, Cerese is responsible for the company's suite of performance improvement platforms, comprehensive databases, informatics, analytics, quality research and nursing leadership.
+She also provides direction for the Quality and Accountability Study, which is the basis for the Vizient nationally recognized Bernard A. Birnbaum, MD, Quality Leadership Award, presented to the top-performing academic medical centers each year.
+Her substantial knowledge of clinical quality improvement was supplemented by her service as director of quality and infection control at Chicago’s Northwestern Memorial Hospital.
 Earlier she served as senior director of University HealthSystem Consortium’s clinical process improvement area.